Understanding rewarded video ads: Best practices and insights

 3. Let users opt-in for rewarded video ads

 Users with no interest in exchanging their time for in-game rewards should still be able to enjoy your game.
-It is smart to make rewarded video ads opt-in, allowing users to use your app according to their preferences.
-Allowing users to opt in is also positive for advertisers as it increases the quality of ad impressions and conversion rates.
+It is smart to make rewarded video ads opt-in, allowing users to enjoy your app according to their preferences.
+Giving users the choice to opt in is also positive for advertisers as it increases the quality of ad impressions and conversion rates.

 4. Test incentives for optimal results